axdevts/React-Chart-Visualization/README.md

 # Test App Created By LiuQing

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with Create React App, TailwindCSS, ApexChart,

 ## Available Scripts